jgliss/pyplis/README.rst

 - Plume velocity retrieval either using an optical flow analysis or using signal cross correlation.
 - Histogram based post analysis of optical flow field for gas velocity analysis in low contrast image regions, where the optical flow fails to detect motion.
 - Routine for image based correction of the signal dilution effect based on contrast variations of dark terrain features located at different distances in the images.
-- Support of standard image formats including `FITS format <https://de.wikipedia.org/wiki/Flexible_Image_Transport_System>`__
+- Support of standard image formats including `FITS format <https://de.wikipedia.org/wiki/Flexible_Image_Transport_System>`__.
-- Easy and flexible setup for data import and camera specifications
+- Easy and flexible setup for data import and camera specifications.

 Copyright
 =========